oHominio/rocksdb-indexdb-adapter/README.md

 # RocksDB IndexedDB Adapter

-A browser-compatible implementation of the RocksDB API using IndexedDB as the underlying storage engine.
+An adapter that implements the RocksDB API using IndexedDB for browser and Node.js environments.

 ## Overview